Services

 • Server and client boundaries are not yet explicit enough for a safe migration.

-• The migration path has not accounted for caching, middleware, and route ownership changes.
+• The migration path has not accounted for caching, middleware, and which routes now belong where.

-• Quick check: map the routes that rely on middleware, caching assumptions, or browseronly behaviour before you move them.
+• Map the routes that rely on middleware, caching assumptions, or browseronly behaviour before moving them.

 • Which routes need to move first and which can remain in the Pages Router temporarily.